AterLux/PhpSimpleExpression/README.md

 In this string `@` means function call; `{...}` - variable access; `(const ...)` - constant node.

-Here, PI is a constant, which is greater than 3, so whole coditional expression is replaced by it's "if_true" part, where named constant is replaced by it's value and two constant-on-the-right multiplications `* 2 * PI` are combined into a single one.
+Here, PI is a constant, which is greater than 3, so the whole conditional expression is replaced by it's "if_true" part, where named constant is replaced by its value and two constant-on-the-right multiplications `* 2 * PI` are combined into a single one.